Steam runs natively on Linux. You can probably just install it from your App store.

 Usually you want to use Steam (Runtime).
 Only use Steam (native) if you know why you want to use it.
 If you use the Flatpak version, you will also need to use the Flatpak version of other software that you want to use with it, like MangoHud.

-In order to run games that are not explicitly whitelisted by Valve, go to Steam -> Settings -> Steam Play and check "Enable Steam Play for all other titles" and then select "Proton Experimental" in the drop down menu.
+In order to run games that have no Linux version, and that are not explicitly whitelisted by Valve, go to Steam -> Settings -> Steam Play and check "Enable Steam Play for all other titles" and then select "Proton Experimental" in the drop down menu.

 It's usually a good idea to use Proton-GE instead of Proton Experimental.
 It has lots of benefits like improved game compatibility, raw mouse input, additional codecs for cutscenes, and much more.
 However it can be unstable.
-So if you have stability issues, try something else.
+So if you have stability issues, try something else, for example an older version.
 Installation instructions are here.
 If you want the latest features, you have to update it manually, though.

 - 1. Download the ProtonUp-Qt AppImage